 Dale Gonelli is dedicated to his work advocating for inclusion and building connections between people with and without disability.

-A regular at CPL’s Redcliffe centre, Cascade Place, you will often find Dale in the Communications Group writing a speech for an upcoming event.
-He’s even had a paper accepted for the AGOSCI conference this year!
+A regular at CPL’s Redcliffe centre, Cascade Place, you will often find Dale in the Communications Group writing a speech for an upcoming event, like the AGOSCI conference.

 As part of his work, once a month Dale visits his local kindy and reads to the kids using his communication device.